arrayfire/arrayfire/README.md

 You can install the ArrayFire library from one of the following ways:

+### Package Managers

+This approach is currently only supported for Ubuntu 18.04 and 20.04.
+Please go through [our GitHub wiki page][1] for the detailed instructions.

 #### Official installers

 Execute one of our [official binary installers](https://arrayfire.com/download)